webplate/chronogeoscope/Readme.md

     - Firefox 46
     - Chromium 50

-It should work on any modern html5 browsers !
+It should work on any modern html5 browsers with canvas support !
-Faster if webGL enabled.
+Works faster if webGL is enabled.